-SpeciesgeocodeR is an R-package to facilitate the use of “big data” (e.g. millions of occurrence records from GBIF) in biogeography.
-The package includes functions to classify species occurrence records into discrete areas in a format ready-to-use with common software used for ancestral area reconstruction, to estimate ranges and range sizes from occurrence records and to automatically clean records from geographic errors common to biological collection databases.
-The stable version of speciesgeocodeR is available from CRAN, the latest version from GitHub.
-There are a lot of tutorials available here.
-There is also a similar package developed by Mats Töpel in Python.
+SpeciesgeocodeR is an R-package to facilitate the use of “big data” species distribution information (e.g. millions of occurrence records) in biogeography.
+The package includes functions to classify species occurrence records into discrete areas in a format ready-to-use with common software used for ancestral area reconstruction, to estimate ranges and range sizes from occurrence records.
+The latest version of speciesgeocodeR is available from GitHub.
+There are a lot of tutorials available here, and the method is described in this paper.
+There is also a Python version called SpeciesGeoCoder.

 Sampbias is a method and tool to 1) visualize the distribution of occurrence records and species in any user-provided dataset, 2) quantify the biasing effect of geographic features related to human accessibility, such as proximity to cities, rivers or roads, and 3) create publication-level graphs of these biasing effects in space.
 Find the SampBias R-package here, the shiny web application here and a detailed description here.